HOLY BLOOD - HOLY GRAIL

 “Then at the most critical moment, there came a white dove from

-heaven which with its beak split Tabor [St Bartholomew and Soularac] in two” and
+heaven which with its beak split Tabor [the mountains of St Bartholomew and Soularac] in two” and

 “Esclarmonde who was the keeper of the Grail (Repanse